-This three-story facility centralizes formerly scattered divisions of the Department of Ecology under one roof providing efficient and effective co-location.
-A self-contained library, physical fitness facility, cafeteria, conference rooms and laboratory space augment office area which accommodates 1,200 staff.
+This three-story facility accommodates 1,200 staff and centralizes formerly scattered divisions of the Department of Ecology under one roof, providing efficient and effective co-location.
+A self-contained library, physical fitness facility, cafeteria, conference rooms, and laboratory space augment office area.

 The facility is designed and built to minimize waste, using numerous recycled materials.
-State-of-the art storm water controls, filtration vaults and biofiltration systems, capture and treat water from parking areas, roofs and roads before it infiltrates into the ground.
-Native trees, shrubs and grasses are used so irrigation isn’t needed.
-Natural gas provides morning and after hours heating.
-The rest of the time, the building is heated by people, lights, office equipment.
-This project received a retroactive LEED Silver certification for its groundbreaking sustainable design.
+State-of-the-art stormwater controls, filtration vaults, and biofiltration systems capture and treat water from parking areas, roofs, and roads before it infiltrates into the ground.
+Native trees, shrubs, and grasses are used so irrigation isn’t needed.
+Natural gas provides morning and after-hours heating.
+The rest of the time, the building is heated by people, lights, and office equipment.
+This project received a retroactive LEED Silver Certification for its groundbreaking sustainable design.
 This project was a seminal project for our office and has provided much inspiration for our approach to sustainability.
 The project was also a design-build competition winner.